Chilworth, Surrey: History

 Chilworth, as a landholding, appears in Domesday Book as Celeorde.
 It was held by Odo of Bayeux the Bishop of Bayeux.
 Its Domesday assets were: 1 mill worth 7s, 3 ploughs.
 It rendered £3 10s 0d.

 The settlement has a rich industrial past.
 At various times in history it has been the location of a wire mill, paper mill and gunpowder factory.
 The wireworks were built in 1603 by Thomas Steere and others, who seduced workmen from the Tintern wireworks of the Company of Mineral and Battery Works.
 This infringed the latter company's patent and enabled it to have the wireworks suppressed in 1606.

-The Chilworth gunpowder works were established in 1625 by the East India Company and finally closed in 1920.
-It was worked by a number of private companies, and became an important supplier of gunpowder to the Government.
-A significant number of buildings belonging to the gunpowder factory can still be found.
-The buildings and area are now partially looked after by Guildford Borough Council and English Heritage.
-The gunpowder works are listed as a scheduled monument.

 Before the railway was built, Chilworth was a hamlet of a few cottages around the bridge over the Tillingbourne on the direct lane to Guildford via Tyting, where the main entrance to the gunpowder works was located.
 The second nucleus of settlement was the railway station, with its pub.
 A third nucleus was around a post office on the A248 in Shalford CP, which was known as "Shalford Hamlet" until around the Second World War.

 Since 2011 Benedictine monks have inhabited a hilltop monastery in the southern extreme of the parish of St Martha's, straddling northern Wonersh.
 Saint Augustine's Abbey, designed by Frederick Walters, was founded as a Franciscan friary in 1892.